klaytn/klaytn-docs/docs/node/service-chain/references/value-transfer.md

 SC_VTRECOVERY=1
 SC_VTRECOVERY_INTERVAL=5
 ```
-The value transfer recovery runs automatically by set `SC_VTRECOVERY=1`. `SC_VTRECOVERY_INTERVAL` means an interval how many often to be executed the value transfer recovery.
+The value transfer recovery runs automatically by set `SC_VTRECOVERY=1`. `SC_VTRECOVERY_INTERVAL` means an interval how often the value transfer recovery is executed.

 # Collecting Fee for KLAY/ERC-20 transfer <a id="collecting-fee-for-klay-erc-20-transfer"></a>
 In Service Chain, there is a fee collecting feature for the KLAY/ERC-20 transfer.